Bellevue, Pennsylvania: History

-The land on which the borough currently sits was once part of the Depreciation Lands reserved for Revolutionary War veterans.
-The first landowners in the area were James Robinson and Hugh Henry Brackenridge, purchasing parcels in 1799 and 1792 respectively.
-At the time of its organization as a borough, Bellevue had exactly the minimum population for such a designation: 300 residents.
+The land on which the borough now sits was once part of the Depreciation Lands reserved for Revolutionary War veterans.
+The first landowners in the area were James Robinson and Hugh Henry Brackenridge, who purchased parcels in 1799 and 1792, respectively.

+Early settlers in what would become Bellevue included Samuel Dilworth, Andrew Jack, Zachariah Blackburn, and Erasmus Cooper.
+Jack operated a ferry, hotel, and mill, and was prominent in the community’s early development.
+By the late 19th century, the borough was described as combining "healthfulness, accessibility, and beautiful natural scenery," and as offering suburban advantages for those working in nearby Pittsburgh.
+Methodist and Presbyterian congregations were established in the mid-19th century, with church buildings completed in the 1860s and 1870s.

-Residents of the area tried unsuccessfully to obtain improvements from Ross Township, but officials were opposed to development along Venango Trail (today Route 19).
-In response, Bellevue was incorporated as a borough independent of Ross on September 7, 1867.
-The name of the borough was chosen by J. J. East, a linguist and early resident of the borough, and means "beautiful view."
+Residents of the area sought road and infrastructure improvements from Ross Township, but township officials opposed development along the Venango Trail (today Route 19).
+In response, Bellevue incorporated as a borough independent of Ross on September 7, 1867.
+The name “Bellevue” was chosen by J. J. East, a linguist and early resident, and means “beautiful view.”
+At the time of its incorporation, Bellevue had exactly the minimum population then required for borough status: 300 residents.

-"Dry" status
+The community's post office, originally established under the name Robella, was renamed "Bellevue" on April 16, 1887.

-Bellevue was always a "dry" town, even before Prohibition, meaning that the sale of alcohol in stores or restaurants was restricted.
-Sale of alcohol is currently regulated by the Pennsylvania Liquor Control Board (PLCB).
-The borough's 2011 primary election included a referendum to permit limited alcohol sales at certain establishments; the proposal was defeated.
-A similar proposal in 2015 passed.
+Bellevue was historically a dry town, prohibiting the sale of alcohol in stores and restaurants even before Prohibition.
+Alcohol sales remain regulated by the Pennsylvania Liquor Control Board (PLCB).
+A 2011 referendum to allow limited alcohol sales at certain establishments was defeated, but a similar measure passed in 2015.